aglowinthefield/mo2-fomod-plus/README.md

 2. Clone this repository inside the generated `<rootDir>/build/modorganizer-super` directory.
 3. Open in your IDE of choice.
 I prefer CLion and it should be fairly painless.

+*Note: I don't have a good setup for building to DLLs within the repo at the moment.*

 ## Debugging
 To debug:
 1. Make sure you are debugging the `fomod_plus` target.